timescale/docs/promscale/alerting.md

 1. Configure Promscale to talk to the alert manager
 1. Create alerting rules in Promscale

-For more details on alertmanager, follow this [docs](am-docs).
+For more details about the `alertmanager` tool, see the [alert manager documentation](am-docs).

 <procedure>

 ## Set alerting rules
 Promscale alerting rules are built on top of Prometheus alerting rules capabilities.
 Alerting rules are written in a `YAML` file and specified in the Promscale configuration file.
 Promscale evaluates these conditional rules.
-* `alerting rules` are used to trigger alerts when there is a violation of pre-defined conditions.
+The alerting rules are used to trigger alerts when there is a violation of pre-defined conditions.
 External services such as Slack or email can receive these alerts.